harpalsahota/bbaug/README.md

 ## Features

-- [x] Implementation of version 3 of policies
+- [x] Implementation of all 4 policies
 - [x] Custom policies
 - [x] Custom augmentations
 - [x] Bounding boxes are removed if they fall outside of the image*